 Deadline: Completed internal application forms (Part I) must be returned to Karen Depew, Rm.
-3134, Undergraduate Office, Biosciences Complex, no later than 3:30 p.m.
-Feb.
-4th, 2013.
-Students who are nominated for an award will be notified by e-mail Feb 11th.
+3134, Environmental Studies main office, Biosciences Complex, no later than 12 noon Feb.
+3rd, 2015.
+Students who are nominated for an award will be notified by e-mail Feb 10th.
 At this time successful candidates will then secure a supervisor and complete Part II of the internal application form and the official NSERC application form.

 The holder of a USRA must normally be supervised by an ENSC faculty member who holds an NSERC grant, either at the time of application or when the student holds the award.
-Environmental Studies faculty who currently hold NSERC research grants are: Stephen Brown, Brian Cumming, Ryan Danby, Peter Hodson and Heather Jamieson.
+Environmental Studies faculty who currently hold NSERC research grants are: Stephen Brown, Brian Cumming, Ryan Danby and Heather Jamieson.
 Here is a link to their research web pages:

 Eligibility for Applications:

 - Must be a Canadian citizen or permanent resident of Canada ;